discos/simulators/doc/developers.rst

 * ``False`` when the byte is not the message header and it is still waiting for the header
 * ``True`` when it has already got the header and it is composing the message
-* the reponse, a non empty string, when there is a response to send back to the client.
+* the reponse, a non empty string, when the system is half duplex and there is a response to be sent back to the client.

 If the system has nothing to send to the client, as in the case of broadcast requests, ``System.parse()`` has to return ``True``.
-It eventually raises a ``ValueError`` in case there is an unexpected error (not considered by the protocol).
+It eventually raises a ``ValueError`` in case there is an unexpected error (not considered by the system protocol).

 The ``SendingSystem`` class and the ``System.get_message()`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~